AlexJarvis1210/Hangman/README.md

 ----------------------------------------------------------------------------------------------------------

-I intened to make a variation of the original game to suit the Python terminal window and to add some extra interactivity for the player.
+I intened to make a variation of the original game to suit the Codespace terminal window and to add some extra interactivity for the player.
 Changes include:

 - The player will choose a catagory from which the word will be chosen.
 For example, TV shows, Sports star, Movie titles, Famous Phrases.
 - The player will get _n_ number of incorrect guesses before the answer is revealed (This will replace the old-style Hanging man drawing to suit Codespace's terminal window)